 Officers are continually trained in highly specialized, multi-faceted matters including, but not limited to, Ethics, Crisis Intervention, High Visibility Traffic Enforcement, Diversity and Inclusion, Fair and Impartial Policing, Cultural Awareness, Implicit Bias, Citizens with Special Needs, Active Shooter, Firearms and Legal Updates.
 Department staff continue to train in the De-Escalation through Confidence program that emphasizes alternative verbal and physical techniques as opposed to traditional weapon deployment.
-Select Officers also received FEMA training in crowd management methods as part of a Capital Region Chiefs of Police plan for a regional response to large public disturbances.

 Avon Police Officers are the town's First Responders and are certified medical response technicians.
-All patrol vehicles are equipped with Automated External Defibrillators (AED) and Naloxone, an opioid antagonist/overdose reversal drug.
-The Patrol Division has a Bicycle Patrol Unit equipped with a portable AED.
-The Patrol Division actively participates in many regional programs such as the North Central Municipal Accident Reconstruction Squad, the Crisis Negotiations Team and the North Central Emergency Service Team (also known as SWAT).
+All patrol vehicles are equipped with Oxygen, Automated External Defibrillators (AED) and Naloxone, an opioid antagonist/overdose reversal drug.
+The Bicycle Patrol Unit is frequently deployed in the Town Parks, on the Rails-to-Trails, and at community events throughout the year.
+The department actively participates in many regional programs such as the North Central Municipal Accident Reconstruction Squad, the Crisis Negotiations Team, and the North Central Emergency Service Team (also known as SWAT).
 Several Officers are specially trained Drone Operators and are available to assist in regional Drone operations such as search and rescue/recovery and accident investigations.